Introduction

 Unmanaged Switches

-An Unmanaged switch is designed so that you can simply plug them in and no configuration is required.
+An unmanaged switch is designed so that you can simply plug it in and no configuration is required.
 Unmanaged switches are suitable for small office networks or wherever a few more ports are needed, such as in a conference room.

 As more and more devices become network enabled, it may be wise investing in smart switches even in a small office as this will give you some degree of future proofing.
 At some point you are likely to benefit from some traffic management and the price delta between unmanaged and smart-managed is often minimal.